clear-ui/clear-ui/scripts/README.md

 ### start

-Starts webpack-dev-server.
+Runs the app in the development mode.

 ### test

-Runs tests in browser using karma.
+Runs tests in a browser using karma.
 It loads `src/tests_index.js` as index file.

 ## Webpack config